RocketChat/docs-old/guides/app-guides/omnichannel-apps/telegram-app/telegram-app-agents-guide.md

 ![](../../../../.gitbook/assets/img\_3509.png)

-it appears in your Rocket.Chat workspace just like any other omnichannel conversation.
+it appears in your Rocket.Chat workspace just like any other Omnichannel conversation.

 ![](<../../../../.gitbook/assets/image (572).png>)